percosis-labs/percosis/x/concentrated-liquidity/README.md

 The underlying liquidity this creates is tokenized (similar to GAMM shares) and is put into a new lock, which is then routed to the Lockup module account.
 A new intermediary account is created based on this new CL share denom.
-The new intermediary account mints synthetic OSMO and delegates it to the validator the user originally delegated to.
+The new intermediary account mints synthetic PERCO and delegates it to the validator the user originally delegated to.
 Finally, a new synthetic lock in a bonded status is created based on the new CL lock ID, the new CL intermediary account, and the new CL synthetic denom.